 You may like the animation effects in Windows while opening or closing apps etc. but they cost you system resources.
 The more “animation effects” Windows displays, the more CPU it consumes; in turn, reducing the performance.
 So, if you disable animation effects up to some extent, it will give your Windows 10 or 11 PC some performance boost.

 So, let’s see how to disable animation effects in Windows 10 or 11.
-First of all, go to RUN, type
+First of all, launch the RUN utility, type

 sysdm.cpl , and press Enter to open System Properties.
 Now, go to the Advanced tab and click on Settings… under Performance.